PrisonTeam/Prison/knownissues_v3.2.x.md

-* **Rework commands within the spigot module so all user facing commands are routed through Prison's Command Interface** Blue should work on this.
+* **DONE?
+Rework commands within the spigot module so all user facing commands are routed through Prison's Command Interface**
+ Blue should work on this.